 Elementary principles of chemistry approached from a problem-solving perspective necessary to succeed in CHEM 141.
 Intensive study in the areas of problem solving, stoichiometry, chemical nomenclature, basic atomic theory and bonding, solutions, acid-base chemistry, redox reactions and gas laws.
-The laboratory will be an introduction to quantitative techniques, descriptive chemistry, gas laws, error analysis and data treatment.
-Students will not receive credit toward graduation for more than one of the following courses: CHEM 113, 115, 120.
+The laboratory will be an introduction to quantitative techniques, descriptive chemistry, gas laws, error analysis, and data treatment.
+Students will not receive credit toward graduation for more than one of the following courses: CHEM 115, 120.

-AA/AS GE, CSU, CSU GE, IGETC, UC, UC credit limit

-141 GENERAL CHEMISTRY I 5 UNITS C-ID CHEM 110, 120S (with CHEM 142)
+AA/AS GE, CSU, CSU GE, IGETC, UC, UC credit limit 141 GENERAL CHEMISTRY I 5 UNITS

-Prerequisite: "C" grade or higher or "Pass" in CHEM 120 or equivalent or the CHEM 141 assessment and "C" grade or higher or "Pass" in MATH 110 or equivalent
+C-ID CHEM 110, 120S (with CHEM 142) Prerequisite: "C" grade or higher or "Pass" in CHEM 120 or equivalent or the CHEM 141 assessment and "C" grade or higher or "Pass" in MATH 110 or equivalent

 Basic principles and concepts of chemistry with an emphasis in the areas of stoichiometry, thermochemistry, atomic structure, chemical bonding and gas laws.
 The laboratory is an introduction to quantitative analysis and the principles of atomic and molecular structures.
-AA/AS GE, CSU, CSU GE, IGETC, UC credit limit

-142 GENERAL CHEMISTRY II

-C-ID CHEM 120S (with CHEM 141) Prerequisite: "C" grade or higher or "Pass" in CHEM 141 or equivalent
+142 GENERAL CHEMISTRY II C-ID CHEM 120S (with CHEM 141)

 Basic principles and calculations of chemistry with emphasis in the areas of chemical and acid-base equilibrium, thermodynamics, descriptive chemistry of the periodic table, intermolecular forces, properties of liquids, solids and solutions, kinetics, electrochemistry, and coordination compounds.
-The laboratory is a continuation of CHEM 141 with the quantitative analysis of matter and also includes gualitative analysis.
+The laboratory is a continuation of CHEM 141 with the quantitative analysis of matter and also includes qualitative analysis.